RSS

 “I wish we had done this sooner,” was all we heard after they moved.
 Unfortunately, within two months, one passed away!

 My advice?
-Give yourself the time to downsize a house in London Ontario, on your schedule.
+Give yourself the time to downsize a house in London, Ontario, on your schedule.
 Do not be forced to!

 As complex as the decision is, do the deed before you can’t wait or are forced to move because of health or finances.

-More Tips and Insights of Downsizing
+More Tips and Insights on Downsizing

 Read